skydragon0324/skydragon0324/README.md

 ## 🚀 About Me

 🎓 I am a **Senior Frontend Engineer / Full-stack developer / Senior Software Engineer** with over 9 years of experience in software engineering.
-I have got a **Master's degree** in **computer science** and I am currently working as a **full stack engineer** at a K-Ruoka company.
+I have got a **Master's degree** in **computer science** and I am currently working as a **Senior Frontend Engineer** at Ledger company.

 👨‍💻 I enjoy contributing to Open Source Projects and have contributed to several Gigantic Organizations including, **Material UI**, **Microsoft**, **Amazon**, **Webhint**, and countless others.
 I am really enthusiastic about learning new technology.
 In 2014, I learned **JavaScript**, **React.js**, **Redux**, **Bootstrap**, and **REST APIs**.
 In 2016, I learned **Typescript**, **Next.js**, **React Native**, **Node.js**, **Express.js**, **CMS**, **Tailwind CSS**, and **MongoDB**.
 In 2019, I learned **Web3**, **WebSocket**, **MUI**, **Vue.js** and **AWS**.
 In 2021, I learned **Python**, **Progressive Web App (PWA)**, **Angular**, **GraphQL**, **Gatsby.js**, **Jenkins**, **Docker** & **Kubernetes**, and **AWS Lambda**.
 I got started looking for a new position as a software engineer.